-Camp BIOmed, a science summer camp for high school students, will run from July 8 to August 16 2019.
-NWABR offers five exciting tracks: The Molecular Biology of Cancer - good cells gone bad, Next Gen Science - Origami of Life & Bioinformatics, CSI (Crime Scene Investigation) - Solve a murder mystery, Genetic Engineering: Recombinant DNA Technology and Medical Microbiology.
+Camp BIOmed is a week-long science summer camp for high school students interested in biomedical or health science careers.
+Tentative camp schedule is from July 13th to August 21 2020.
+NWABR will offer six exciting tracks: The Molecular Biology of Cancer - good cells gone bad, Next Gen Science - Origami of Life & Bioinformatics, CSI (Crime Scene Investigation) - Solve a murder mystery, Genetic Engineering: Recombinant DNA Technology, Global Health Challenges and Medical Microbiology.

 Genetic Engineering Recombinant DNA Technology

 The genetic engineering camp introduces students to recombinant DNA techniques and its practical applications.
 The curriculum will provide students with an overview of modern biotechnology, genetic engineering and gene regulation.
 Students will also gain an understanding for how scientists isolate genes away from the genome through cloning and/or PCR, which is key to investigate a gene’s function.*